julianchurchill/text-adventure/README.md

 - [UI] HTML can be embedded in text descriptions and action messages.
 Not all HTML tags are supported.
 Supported HTML tags by this method on android can be found here: http://commonsware.com/blog/Android/2010/05/26/html-tags-supported-by-textview.html
   - HTML tag support in any description or text resultant from an action
   - Images are automatically centered, but must use wrap the img tag in <div align="center"></div> otherwise image will not be surrounded with line breaks and therefore will have nothing to be centred within.
 The align="center" property is redundant as it doesn't work but may be useful for future extensions so please include it.
+- [FEATURE] Text to speech
+  - Added a check box for TTS to the options dialog, saves as a preference, default is off

 - [BUG] Double new lines appear before and after talk phrases are printed
   - [FIX] SayAction was adding unnecessary new lines.